WikiTeam/wikiteam/README.md

 ## Quick guide

+This is a very quick guide for the most used features of WikiTeam tools.
+For further information, read the [documentation](https://github.com/WikiTeam/wikiteam/wiki/New-Tutorial).
+You can also ask in the [mailing list](http://groups.google.com/group/wikiteam-discuss).

 ### Download any wiki

 For downloading any wiki, including the complete XML history and all images, use: